 - M-10.
-Does the period of ineligibility include intra-squad scrimmages? - No. The period of ineligibility does not include an intra-squad scrimmage. - M-11.
+Does the period of ineligibility include intra-squad scrimmages?
+No. The period of ineligibility does not include an intra-squad scrimmage. - M-11.
 What is the penalty if a school allows an ineligible contestant to compete?

-If a school permits or allows participation in any event by a person in violation of the eligibility rules, the penalties may include, but are not limited to, the following: forfeiture of contests or events or both, involving any ineligible student(s); adjustment or relinquishment of conference/district/tournament standings; and return of team awards or individual awards or both.
+If a school permits or allows participation in any event by a person in violation of the eligibility rules, the penalties may include, but are not limited to, the following: forfeiture of contests or events or both, involving any ineligible student(s); adjustment or relinquishment of conference/district/tournament standings; and return of team awards or individual awards or both. - M-12.

-M-12.
 If a student's 30th consecutive calendar day is on Friday, may the student participate on Friday night?
 What if the 30th consecutive calendar day is a Saturday and there is a competition that day?
 That night?
 Ineligibility under this rule terminates at 12:01 a.m. on the 31st consecutive calendar day, whether that day is or is not a school day.
 This interpretation is different from that given a transfer student who is sitting out 90 consecutive school days from varsity competition.
 The transfer student is eligible at the conclusion of the afternoon of the 90th consecutive school day because all transfer students are impacted equally.
 The 90th consecutive school day for transfer students is always a school day.
-However, because the period of ineligibility under the "pass all" rule is measured in calendar days, for some students the 30th consecutive calendar day is a school day and others not, it is necessary to wait until the next (31st) consecutive calendar day before the student is eligible.
-Therefore, if the 30th consecutive calendar day is a Friday, the student does NOT participate Friday night, but may participate the next day.
-If the 30th consecutive calendar day is a Saturday, the student does NOT participate at any time that Saturday, but may participate the next day.
+However, because the period of ineligibility under the "pass all" rule is measured in calendar days, for some students the 30th consecutive calendar day before the student is eligible.
+Therefore, if the 30th consecutive calendar day is a Friday, the student does NOT participate at any time that Saturday but may participate the next day.